 Students must complete a program of general education in accordance with the requirements in effect when they commenced their degree program.
-Students should consult the appropriate course authority or the Centre for Liberal and General Studies in the Morven Brown Building, Room S58, Kensington campus.
-All appropriate Subjects authority or Mundeut Adum
+Students should consult the appropriate subject authority or Student Administration.

 The key questions addressed by the Program are:

 Category A: The External Context